semgrep/semgrep-docs/docs/semgrep-app/findings.md

 **Triaging** means prioritizing a finding based on a policy or criteria set by your team or organization.
 While severity is a factor in triage, your organization may define additional criteria based on coding standards, business, or product goals.

-Semgrep App assists in the triage process through the use of **comments** and **triage states**:
+Semgrep App assists in the triage process through the use of **comments** and **triage**, and automatically marks findings as fixed when they are no longer found:

 <TriageStates />

-Findings can also be **removed**.
-A removed finding does not count towards a fix rate or the total number of findings.
-A finding is considered removed if it is not found in the most recent scan of the branch where the finding was detected due to any of the following conditions:

-* You removed the rule from the Rule Board.
-* You deleted the file containing the code.
-* The file is included in a `.semgrepignore` file.

 ### Filtering findings